DBlanar/TerraScript/README.md

 # TerraScript

-this is my personal repo for terraform scripts must of them are just testing scripts and don't have any practicular usage
+this is my personal repo for terraform scripts.

+moust of them are just testing scripts and don't have any practicular usage.